hanyolo-shootsfirst/hanyolo-shootsfirst.github.io/Mechanical.md

 permalink: /mechanical/
 ---

-The mechanical components of our robot consisted of five main parts:
+The mechanical components of our robot consisted of four main parts:

 - chassis
 - basket
-- scissor lift
 - bridge(s)
 - claw